DiarmuidM/charity-covid19/docs/_posts/2020-07-13-foundation-and-dissolution-june-update.md

 The number of registrations is below what's expected for each month in the first half of 2020 (see figure 13); this trend may be explained by Australia's proximity to the regions first affected by Covid-19 in early January 2020.[^1]

+As a result, there are roughly half as many charities registered in the first half of 2020 than we would expect - see figure 14.

 [^1]: The especially low figures for June may be an artefact of when the data were downloaded (2020-07-11), and thus potentially revised upwards at a later date.

 #### Registrations